mononym/dotyaml/docs/guides/getting_started.md

 # Getting Started

-The concept of environment variables is simple and `Dotenvy` aims to make your application take advantage of them, but how can you start using them easily in your application?
-This page will walk you through kicking the tires of a simple application so you can learn how `Dotenvy` works.
+The concept of environment variables is simple and `Dotyaml` aims to make your application take advantage of them, but how can you start using them easily in your application?
+This page will walk you through kicking the tires of a simple application so you can learn how `Dotyaml` works.

 > ## Prerequisite {: .info}
 >